-94. The budget line shift from cd to ab in the below figure is consistent with:
+71. The budget line shift from cd to ab in the below figure is consistent with:

-A. decreases in the prices of both M and N.

-B. an increase in the price of M and a decrease in the price of N.

-C. a decrease in money income.

-D. an increase in money income.
+- A. decreases in the prices of both M and N. - B. an increase in the price of M and a decrease in the price of N. - C. a decrease in money income. - D. an increase in money income.

-Learning Objective: 01-05 Explain the individual's economic problem and how trade-offs; opportunity costs; and attainable combinations can be illustrated with budget lines.

-95. A leftward shift of a consumer's budget line to a position parallel with the original one could indicate that the:

-A. price of one product has decreased in relation to the other.

-B. prices of both products have decreased in the same proportion.

-C. marginal utilities derived from both products have decreased.

-$\underline{\mathbf{D}}{\bullet}$ consumer's money income has increased but the prices of both products have increased proportionately more.
+- 72. A leftward shift of a consumer's budget line to a position parallel with the original one could (p.
+7) indicate that the: - A. price of one product has decreased in relation to the other. - B. prices of both products have decreased in the same proportion. - C. marginal utilities derived from both products have decreased. - D. consumer's money income has increased but the prices of both products have increased proportionately more.

-Learning Objective: 01-05 Explain the individual's economic problem and how trade-offs; opportunity costs; and attainable combinations can be illustrated with budget lines.

-- 96. Which of the following statements is not correct? - A. A reduction in money income will shift the budget line to the right. - B. A reduction in money income accompanied by an increase in product prices will necessarily shift the budget line to the left. - C. An increase in product prices will shift the budget line to the left. - D. An increase in money income will shift the budget line to the right.

-Learning Objective: 01-05 Explain the individual's economic problem and how trade-offs; opportunity costs; and attainable combinations

-- 97. The society must also make choices under conditions of scarcity.
-This problem arises from the fact that: - A. society's wants are limited but the resources are not. - B. resources are scarce relative to society's wants. - C. societies behave only in their self-interest. - D. society's wants and resources are both unlimited.
+73. (p.
+7) Which of the following statements is not correct?
+A. A reduction in money income will shift the budget line to the right.
+B. A reduction in money income accompanied by an increase in product prices will necessarily shift the budget line to the left.
+C. An increase in product prices will shift the budget line to the left.
+D. An increase in money income will shift the budget line to the right.
+Learning Objective: 01-05 The economic problem Level: Moderate McConnell - Chapter 01 #73 Other: Pick-up Type: Application 74. (p.
+7) The society must also make choices under conditions of scarcity.
+This problem arises from the fact that: A. society's wants are limited but the resources are not.
+B. resources are scarce relative to society's wants.
+C. societies behave only in their self-interest.
+D. society's wants and resources are both unlimited.
+Learning Objective: 01-05 The economic problem Level: Easy McConnell - Chapter 01 #74 Other: Pick-up

-Learning Objective: 01-06 List the categories of scarce resources and delineate the economic problem.

-Topic: 01-19 Society's Economic Problem
+(p.
+7)

-- 98. The fundamental problem of economics is: - A. to establish a democratic political framework for the provision of social goods and services. - B. the establishment of prices which accurately reflect the relative scarcities of products and resources. - C. the scarcity of productive resources relative to material wants. - D. to achieve a more equitable distribution of money income in order to mitigate poverty.
+A. to establish a democratic political framework for the provision of social goods B. the establishment of prices which accurately reflect the relative scarcities of prices.

-Learning Objective: 01-06 List the categories of scarce resources and delineate the economic problem.

-Topic: 01-19 Society's Economic Problem
+resources.

+C. the scarcity of productive resources relative to material wants.

+D. to achieve a more equitable distribution of money income in order to mitigate [poverty.

+Learning Objective: 01-05 T McCor the economic problem Level: Easy nnell - Chapter 01 #75 Other: Pick-up Type: Application

-99. Economic resources are also called:
+76. (p.
+7) Economic resources are also called:

-- A. free gifts of nature.
+A. free gifts of nature.

-- B. consumption goods.
+B. consumption goods.

-- C. units of money capital.
+C. units of money capital.

-- D. factors of production.
+D. factors of production.

-Learning Objective: 01-06 List the categories of scarce resources and delineate the economic problem.
+Learning Objective: 01-05 T he economic problem

+Level: Easy

+McCor onell - Chapter 01 #76 Other: Pick-up

+Type: Definition

+The fundamental problem of economics is:

-100. Money is not considered to be an economic resource because:
+77. (p.
+7) Money is not considered to be an economic resource because:

 A. money, as such, is not productive.

-- B. idle money balances do not earn interest income. - C. the terms of trade can be determined in non-monetary terms. - D. money is a free gift of nature.
+B. idle money balances do not earn interest income.

+C. the terms of trade can be determined in non-monetary terms.

+D. money is a free gift of nature.

-Learning Objective: 01-06 List the categories of scarce resources and delineate the economic problem.
+Learning Objective: 01-05 The economic problem

+Level: Easy McCoppell Chapter 01 #77

+McConnell - Chapter 01 #77 Other: Pick-up

+Type: Application

-101. Which of the following is real capital?
+78. (p.
+7) Which of the following is real capital?

 A. a pair of stockings

 B. a dump truck

 C. a savings account

 D. a share of TD Bank stock

-Learning Objective: 01-06 List the categories of scarce resources and delineate the economic problem.
+Learning Objective: 01-05 The economic problem

+Level: Easy

+McConnell - Chapter 01 #78 Other: Pick-up

+Type: Definition

-102. The main function of the entrepreneur is to:
+79. (p.
+7) The main function of the entrepreneur is to:

 A. make routine pricing decisions.

 B. innovate.

 C. purchase capital.

 D. create market demand.

-Learning Objective: 01-06 List the categories of scarce resources and delineate the economic problem.

-103. The following production possibilities table represents an economy which is producing two products, tanks and autos.
+80. The following production possibilities table represents an economy which is producing two products, tanks and autos.
 Refer to the table, in moving from possibility C to D, the cost of a tank in terms of autos is: